sphinx-doc/sphinx/doc/config.rst

    If true, *SmartyPants* will be used to convert quotes and dashes to typographically correct entities.
 Default: ``True``.

-.. confval:: html_index

-   Content template for the index page, filename relative to this file.
-If this is not the empty string, the "index" document will not be created from a reStructuredText file but from the ``index.html`` template.
-The template you specify in this value will be included in the ``index.html``, together with a list of tables.

-   If you want to completely override the resulting ``index`` document, set this to some nonempty value and override the ``index.html`` template.

 .. confval:: html_sidebars